3 Relentless Trends That Are Disrupting Marketing

-A while ago I was named by OpenView Labs as one of their Top 25 Sales Influencers – their list of “25 of the most powerful thought leaders in the world of sales management, lead generation, and more” – I wrote an article on 3 relentless trends that are disrupting marketing.
+A little while ago, after being named by OpenView Labs as one of their Top 25 Sales Influencers – their list of “25 of the most powerful thought leaders in the world of sales management, lead generation, and more” – I wrote an article on 3 relentless trends that are disrupting marketing.

-The first big trend is that our clients just have so much less time available than ever before.
+The first big trend I identified was that our clients just have so much less time available than ever before.

-Now I’m sure you’ve noted this for yourself before.
-We’re all busier and busier these days.
+Now I'm sure you've noted this for yourself.
+We're all busier and busier these days.

 But it's a vital issue for marketing because what's happening is that our clients are reducing or withdrawing from a lot of activities that used to bring them into early contact with professionals.